All Episodes

 Put in the hours, put in the time, put in the work, put in the effort.

-At 21, Justin Misimore had just graduated college and was taking a year off from his education, doing odd jobs to earn money for law school.
+At 21, Justin Misimore had just graduated college and was taking a year off from his education doing odd jobs to earn money for law school.

 Or so he thought.

-We'll learn how Justin Misimore worked himself into an opportunity he never could have imagined.
+On this edition of On the Job, brought to you by Express Employment Professionals, we'll learn how Justin Misimore worked himself into an opportunity he never could have imagined.

 If you want to find your next job, or if you're a company hoping to grow your workforce, Express Employment Professionals is for you.

-Find more information at ExpressPros.com.
+Find more information at expressprose.com.

 Now, independent producer Philip Greitzer tells us the story of Justin Misimore's unexpected journey.